-It is time to dedicate a National Monument to peace.
-Our society should be as proud of those who fight for alternatives to war as it is of those who fight wars.
+It is time to dedicate a National Monument to peace and those who work for it.
+Our society should be as proud of those who strive for alternatives to war as it is of those who fight wars.
 Demonstrating this national pride in some tangible way may encourage others to explore peace advocacy during times when only the voices of war are being heard.

-Through the display of antiwar quotations by American leaders and the documentation of U.S. antiwar role models and activities, the US Peace Memorial will make it clear to our citizens that advocating for peaceful solutions to international problems and opposing war are honorable and socially acceptable activity in our democracy.
-War is part of our culture; change requires that peace be taught.
-We will provide education about our nation’s long history of brave citizens and leaders who have actively opposed U.S. wars.
+By presenting the antiwar sentiments of many American leaders - views that history has often ignored - and by documenting contemporary U.S. antiwar activism, the US Peace Memorial will send a clear message to our citizens that advocating for peaceful solutions to international problems and opposing war are honorable and socially acceptable activities in our democracy.

-A national monument to peacemakers can change our cultural mindset so that it will no longer be acceptable to label those who speak out against a U.S. war as un-American, antimilitary, traitorous, or unpatriotic.
+In a culture that funds and esteems war-making, the overdue respect for peacemaking must be taught and modeled.
+A national monument to peacemakers can help do that.
+It can change our cultural mindset so that it will no longer be acceptable to label those who speak out against a U.S. war as un-American, antimilitary, traitorous, or unpatriotic.
+Rather they will be recognized for their dedication to a noble cause.
+The US Peace Memorial Foundation is providing education about living antiwar activists and thoughts about our nation’s long history of brave citizens and leaders who have actively opposed U.S. wars.
 The memorial will help decrease the social barriers that Americans must overcome before they publicly oppose a war.
-If just a small percent of our citizens were to speak out against a U.S. war, it would end quickly.
+This is important, because active public opposition is a way to end U.S. war and militarism.

-US Peace Memorial Foundation, Inc. is a tax-exempt 501(c)(3) public charity.
+US Peace Memorial Foundation is a tax-exempt 501(c)(3) public charity.

 Donations to the Foundation are tax deductible to the extent provided by law.